Skip to content

 Franklin Corners Historic District

-The hamlet of the Franklin Corners Historic District with their 18th and 19th century traditional and high‐style buildings, and the pre‐war subdivisions of small‐scale houses in a variety of historical revival styles.
-Bernards Township’s historic landmarks and streetscapes of historic buildings contribute greatly to the beauty of the township.
+The hamlet of the Franklin Corners Historic District features its 18th- and 19th-century traditional and high-style buildings, as well as the pre-war subdivisions of small-scale houses in a variety of historical revival styles.
+Bernards Township’s historic landmarks and streetscapes of historic buildings significantly contribute to the township’s beauty.
 Named after the statesman Benjamin Franklin, the area was home to some of the founding families to Bernards Township with names like Brees, Johnson, Lewis, and Southard.

-What many people don’t know is that Franklin Corners was Bernards Township’s first historic district representing a way of life before the industrial area of the early 19th century.
-Before the Liberty Corner, Basking Ridge Village or Madisonville Historic Districts, the Franklin Corners Historic District was approved by the New Jersey Historic Preservation office back in 1974.
-It was then listed to the National Register of Historic Places a year later thanks to the efforts of Mrs. Richard Sanford, Mrs. Charles Allen and Mrs. Susan Ottinger, Chairman of Old House Study Group in Basking Ridge.
+What many people don’t know is that Franklin Corners was Bernards Township’s first historic district, representing a way of life that existed before the industrial era of the early 19th century.
+Before the Liberty Corner, Basking Ridge Village, and Madisonville Historic Districts, the Franklin Corners Historic District was approved by the New Jersey Historic Preservation Office back in 1974.
+It was then listed on the National Register of Historic Places a year later, thanks to the efforts of Mrs. Richard Sanford, Mrs. Charles Allen, and Mrs. Susan Ottinger, Chairman of the Old House Study Group in Basking Ridge.
 Citizens privately financed the Franklin Corners application for the NJ State Register of Historic Places.
-On Dec.
-12, 1974, it was placed on the State Register and on June 9, 1975, on the National Register of Historic Places Bernards Township’s first historic district.
-The only historic icon nominated before Franklin Corners was the Basking Ridge Presbyterian Church in the center of the village.
+On December 12, 1974, it was placed on the State Register, and on June 9, 1975, it was added to the National Register of Historic Places, becoming Bernards Township’s first historic district.
+The only landmark icon nominated before Franklin Corners was the Basking Ridge Presbyterian Church in the center of the village.

 Early History

-The district consists of 50 acres including 11 structures, and its focal point, the Van Dorn Mill, c.1843, one of the finest examples of stonework in New Jersey.
-First residents were farmers and millers, settled in mid-1700s.
-Present mill replaced original one of 1768 which supplied Washington’s troops with grain.
+The district comprises 50 acres, including 11 structures, and its focal point, the Van Dorn Mill, circa 1843, is one of the finest examples of stonework in New Jersey.
+The first residents were farmers and millers, who settled in the mid-1700s.
+The present mill replaced the original one of 1768, which supplied Washington’s troops with grain.

 The Mill

 Franklin Corner’s first village structures included farms, a grist mill, a blacksmith shop, and a school.
-The land was part of the original William Penn tract just north of the Harrison Tract which included Basking Ridge.
-A saw and plaster mill were along with a general store were added in the early 1800s.
+The land was part of the original William Penn tract just north of the Harrison Tract, which included Basking Ridge.
+A sawmill and plaster mill were added, along with a general store, in the early 1800s.
 The Samuel Johnson House (c.
 1770) is the oldest structure in the district.
 However, the most iconic structure in the village is the Van Dorn Mill.

-Samuel Woodward was the next owner, upon his death in 1841 the farm was sold to Ferdinand Van Dorn, who married Woodward’s daughter Phoebe in 1831.
+Samuel Woodward was the next owner.
+Upon his death in 1841, the farm was sold to Ferdinand Van Dorn, who married Woodward’s daughter Phoebe in 1831.
 Van Dorn was a miller from Peapack.
-Ferdinand Van Dorn bought the Southard place in 1842 and proceeded to build the present mill.
-This new grist mill was said to have been the finest flouring-mill in Somerset County and from its size and appearance the statement was probably not far from the truth.
-Van Dorn apparently designed the mill himself and selected a location which would provide the most efficient water power.
-In 1880 mechanical improvement were added to the Mill.
-The mill originally was fitted with three runs of stone which were replaced in 1893 by roller-type equipment.
+Ferdinand Van Dorn purchased the Southard property in 1842 and subsequently constructed the present mill.
+This new grist mill was said to have been the finest flouring mill in Somerset County, and from its size and appearance, the statement was probably not far from the truth.
+Van Dorn designed the mill himself and selected a location that would provide the most efficient water power.
+In 1880, mechanical improvements were added to the Mill.
+The mill was originally fitted with three runs of stone, which were replaced in 1893 with roller-type equipment.

 A FARMING AND MILLING HAMLET FROM 1770 TO 1850; VAN DORN’S MILL BUILT IN 1842 AS A REPLACEMENT, IS AN OUTSTANDING EXAMPLE OF MID 19TH CENTURY STONE MASONRY.